 Their essay, Toward a Global Covenant of Peaceable Neighborhood: Introducing the Philosophy of Covenantal Pluralism, lists six characteristics of covenantal pluralism:

 This directly relates to a big question that Sir John Templeton asked:

 “What conditions contribute to progress in religion?”

 In religions, as in science and the economy, progress is possible, but under what conditions?
 Tolerance is a great starting point, but it can easily become a vehicle for apathy or indifference.

 Sir John Templeton thought we could do better.
 In fact, he believed that there’s vast, untapped potential beyond tolerance.
 But how do we get there?
 It starts with humility.
 If the sum total of what we know about spiritual reality is less than 1%, then should we not be eager to learn from other points of view?

 Sir John Templeton believed that engagement across difference accelerates discovery and leads to progress, unleashing social dividends that flow [or: result] from religious faith and practice at its best, transforming religious diversity from a troublesome fact into a positive force.
 Religions are often seen as competing for people’s hearts and minds, and to some extent this is true.

-But can religions engage one another cooperatively and constructively?
-How can we leverage religious diversity to make the world a better place?
+But can religions (and non-theistic worldviews) engage one another cooperatively and constructively?
+How can we leverage religion-and-belief diversity to make the world a better place?
 What are the conditions under which this can happen, and what are the most effective ways of fostering cooperative engagement across deep differences?

 That’s why we’re seeking to identify, understand, and promote the conditions that contribute to or enable the sort of open-minded, cooperative competition that Sir John envisioned would lead to progress in religions.